Call for a Free Review with Our Burn Attorneys in Texas: (888) 493-1629

 Surgery

-Modern advancements in medicine have made surviving burns much more likely, and treatment much more effective.
-Skin graft and flap procedures can repair many burn scars, to improve the quality of living for victims.
+Modern advancements in medicine have made surviving burns more likely, and treatment more effective.
+Skin graft and flap procedures can repair many burn scars to improve the quality of living for victims.
+However, these treatments often come with extended recovery times and require comprehensive rehabilitation to regain full mobility and function.

 Skin Grafts